-For each Panel Hearing, a Panel of three (3) members will be chosen from the available pool by the "Managing Director".
-The Panel will usually be comprised of one student, one faculty member, and one staff member or Administrative Hearing Officer.
+For each Panel Hearing, a Panel of three (3) members will be chosen from the available pool by the Managing Director or designee.
+The Panel will usually be comprised of one student, one faculty member, and one staff member or an Administrative Hearing Officer.
 Availability may determine a different composition for the Panel.
 In cases involving Part I, section B.1 (Academic Misconduct), the Panel will be comprised only of students and faculty.
-In cases involving Part I, section B.2 (Actions against Members of the University Community and Others), or other sensitive issues, the "Managing Director" will appoint three Administrative Hearing Officer members for the Panel.
+In cases involving Part I, section B.2 (Actions against Members of the University Community and Others), or other sensitive issues, the Managing Director or designee will appoint three trained panel members.